 For women, good quality follicles (eggs) and a rich, implantable endometrial lining are the keys to having a successful cycle.
 Your chance of success lowers dramatically if either of these factors are not optimal.
 It is best to work on the points below for several months to prepare for IVF cycles.
 This is key, as the eggs which will be retrieved for your IVF cycle spend several months developing in the ovary.

-- Check your thyroid (my opinion is that your TSH should be below 2.0 for IVF) and have full blood work or saliva hormone analysis completed including antinuclear antibody, prolactin, ferritin, INR, prolactin, FSH, LH, DHEA-S, testosterone, and Antimullerian hormone.
+My opinion is that your TSH should be below 2.0 for IVF and have full blood work or saliva hormone analysis completed including antinuclear antibody, prolactin, ferritin, INR, prolactin, FSH, LH, DHEA-S, testosterone, and Antimullerian hormone.

 You may have noticed that improving circulation and delivering quality nutrients to the cells are key if you want to increase IVF success rates.
 For IVF, it is important that the follicles receive protective nutrients to protect them from damage and improve their integrity during the stimulation process.
 Nutrients and medications reach your ovaries, endometrial lining and eventually the implanting embryo through the circulation.
 Good blood flow and optimal circulatory health is an essential part of having a cycle with a good outcome.